MicrosoftDocs/OfficeDocs-SharePoint/migration/sp-migration-api-and-sensitivity-labels.md

 # Sensitivity Labels and the SharePoint Migration API

 Sensitivity labels cannot be applied to files and folders using the SharePoint Migration API.
-If you want to have sensitivity labels applied to your content being migrated to Microsoft 365, we recommend using the Microsoft Information Protection (MIP SDK).
+If you want to have sensitivity labels applied to your content being migrated to Microsoft 365, we recommend using the Microsoft Information Protection (MIP) SDK.
 There currnently isn't a parameter in the API to apply sensitivity labels to files.

 **Step 1:**
 Before your migrate your content with the Migration API, become familiar with how sensitivity labels work in Microsoft 365 and learn about the Microsoft Information Protection (MIP) SDK: